jrpriceUPS/Renormalized_Mori_Zwanzig/Euler/README_Euler.txt

 vort_max: maximum vorticity for different ROMs

-vort_max_time: time at which this maxima were achieved
+vort_max_time: time at which those maxima were achieved

 %%%%%%%%%%%%%
 %Simulations%
 %%%%%%%%%%%%%
-Subdirectories associated with numerical experiments (all out of date now)
+Subdirectories associated with numerical experiments